 Why should you have show notes?
 It's a great question.
 There are so many reasons for doing great show notes and so many reasons for not spending any time on it.
 If you take a look at any one of the more than 500,000 podcasts in the Apple Podcast Directory, you will see that there are more than 500,000 different ways of creating your show notes.

-Let's take a look at some of the reasons why you should write quality show notes for all of your podcasts.
+Let's take a look at some of the reasons why you should write SEO Friendly Podcasting Show Notes for all of your podcasts.

 At the very minimum, your show notes should act as a summary of what happened in your podcast.
 For some, this is a few sentences and for others, it's a full paragraph or two.
 Either way, the top of your show notes should include the name of the show, episode number, and your guests.
 Also included should be something that your guest is currently working on.
 There is a good chance that your listener will only be skimming the top of your post and so, for this reason, you should make things stand out as clearly as possible to entice people to click the play button on your post.

 All of the links that are outbound from your website should click to be opened in a new tab.
-That if of course Web Design 101.
-However, the second goal of your intro is to provide the listener something to be active with.
+That is, of course, Web Design 101.
+However, the second goal of your intro is to provide the listener with something to be active with.
 Your show notes are there to provide value in your content and so … link away!

 One of the things that you can use your show notes for is to build relationships with others.
 Perhaps you are working on a topic that someone else is an expert in.
 You can use your show notes to share not only your knowledge but promote others.